palaa159/Docs/Deprecated Docs/04-OpenBCI_Radio_Firmware.md

 ##Streaming Data Mode
 The most sensitive state of the OpenBCI system is during streaming data mode.
 During this mode, the 2D linear buffer on the Device RFduino is turned into a 2D ring buffer, and both the Device and Host RFduinos will expect no more than one packet at a time, and that packet is expected to be complete (31 data bytes, 1 sample counter byte).
 The Device code also employs some error checking: if a packet is not complete (31 bytes of data) in a reasonable time (1000uS) then the packet is thrown out, and a new one is started.

+##8bit Board
+###~~Depricated

+The Arduino UNO bootloader runs when the ATmega 'wakes up' from reset.
+Back in the day the reset signal had to be sent manually by pressing the Arduino reset button.
+Then some smart folks hijacked the DTR pin (legacy RS232 Handshaking pin) from the FTDI USB<>Serial chip to 'automatically' perform the reset function.
+We wanted to retain this automatic reset feature, so we are using 'special message' function of our code to pass the reset signal to the OpenBCI Board.
+With the slide switch on our USB Dongle set to GPIO6, the RFduino Host can 'feel' the polarity of the DTR on its pin 6, and then send a special character to the Device.
+When the Device gets the special character, it resets the ATmega.
+That makes it possible to upload code from the Arduino IDE and treat the 8bit Board just as if it were an Arduino UNO.

+			8bit HOST REMOTE RESET CODE

+	resetPinValue = digitalRead(resetPin);
+	if(resetPinValue != lastResetPinValue){
+    	if(resetPinValue == LOW){
+      		RFmessage[0] = '9';  // Device will toggle target MCLR when it gets '9'
+    	}else{
+      		RFmessage[0] = '(';  // Device will toggle target MCLR when it gets '('
+    	}
+    	sendRFmessage = true;
+    	lastResetPinValue = resetPinValue;
+    }

+    		8bit DEVICE REMOTE RESET CODE

+    boolean testFirstRadioByte(char z){  // test the first byte of a new radio packet for reset msg boolean r;
+	switch(z){
+    	case '9':                 // HOST sends '9' when its GPIO6 goes LOW
+      		digitalWrite(resetPin,LOW);  // clear RESET pin
+      		r = true;
+      		break;
+    	case '(':                 // HOST sends '(' when its GPIO6 goes HIGH
+      		digitalWrite(resetPin,HIGH); // set RESET pin
+      		r = true;
+      		break;
+    	default:
+      		r = false;
+      		break;
+    }
+    return r;     // this might be useful
+	}